 Bet Dwarka is a small island in the sea and can be reached by boat.
 We went to Bet Dwarka by boat, there are a couple of small temples on the Island.

 According to Hindu Mythology, Bet Dwarka was the part of the kingdom of Lord Krishna.
-During underwater excavation Archaeologist and scientist found proof of an ancient city, which is now under water.
+During underwater excavation Archaeologist and scientists found proof of an ancient city, which is now under water.
 According to Hindu scriptures, the city of Dwarka submerged in the sea when Lord Krishna left the earth.

 The time required – 2 night